KyimaLiaru/KyimaLiaru.github.io/README.md

 ## Work Experience
 ### Internship at SSNC
-1. Order management system for a restaurant
+1. Order management system for a restaurant (Individual Intern Project)
-2. Ported an outdated program to the styles corresponding to the RnD department (From Kotlin to Java).
+2. Ported an old software to the styles corresponding to the RnD department, from Kotlin to Java (Leader of a 3-person team)
-3. Participated in developing both front- and back-end of security management web service, using SpringMVC/Spring Boot Frameworks, Java, Html, Javascript, SQL, etc.
+3. Participated in developing both front- and back-end of security management web service, using Spring Frameworks, Java, Html, Javascript, SQL, etc.
   - Sending simplified OTP notification emails and checking OTP upon login
   - Loading and editting the user settings
   - Searching filtered entries from DB